aaronfagan/docker-backups-s3/README.md

 **`CREATE_LATEST`**
 - **Default:** `false`
-- Whether to create a `/latest` folder at your `S3_PATH`, with your most recent backup.
+- Whether to create a `/latest` folder at your `S3_PATH`, with your most recent backups.

 **`CRON`**
 - **Default:** `0 0 * * *` (Daily, midnight)